CCrocilla/parkland/README.md

 - ### **Typography**
 #### Google Fonts has been used to select the fonts for the Website.
-#### The Main fonts used is: 'Mulish' while the Sans-serif has been set up as fall-back in case the main font is not loaded.
+#### The Main font used is 'Mulish' while the Sans-serif has been set up as fall-back in case the main font is not loaded.

 Source:
   - [Google Fonts](https://fonts.google.com/)